zigpy/zigpy-znp/README.md

 ```

 # NVRAM Backup and restore
-A complete NVRAM backup can be performed to migrate between different radios **based on the same chip**.
-Anything else will not work.
+A complete NVRAM backup and restore can be performed between similar devices and Z-Stack versions:

 ```console
 (venv) $ python -m zigpy_znp.tools.nvram_read /dev/serial/by-id/old_radio -o backup.json
 (venv) $ python -m zigpy_znp.tools.nvram_write /dev/serial/by-id/new_radio -i backup.json
 ```

-Tested migrations:

- - LAUNCHXL-CC26X2R1 running 3.30.00.03 to and from the zig-a-zig-ah! running 4.10.00.78.
+**Note**:

+ - Firmware upgrades usually erase all settings, including your network information.
+     Perform a backup before upgrading and restore it after to preserve your settings.
+     You will experience some routing issues while the coordinator rebuilds its routing table.
+ - CC2531 backups can only be restored to CC2531 devices running similar firmware versions.

 # Energy scan
 Perform an energy scan to find a quiet Zigbee channel: